 We looked at tweets from the whole world, but had to restrict the analysis to English, French, Spanish and Portuguese.
 Data by country is here.

-This is an analysis based on Twitter, so your tweets are included if you write in English, French, Spanish or Portuguese, using one of the keywords.
+This is an analysis was based on Twitter, so your tweets are included if you wrote in English, French, Spanish or Portuguese, using one of the keywords during the time of the study.

 Global Pulse is an initiative of the UN Secretary-General, exploring how new, digital data sources and technologies can help policymakers gain a better understanding of changes in human well-being.